 Each of the three full certificate programmes has a set course fee (ie Certificate in Coaching; Certificate in Stress Management & Performance Coaching (3 modules); Certificate in Psychological Coaching/Coaching Psychology).
 For learners who wish to take the Diploma in Coaching programme, there is an additional fee of £995 including VAT.

-Course attendance should be for a minimum of 90% per module.
+Programme attendance should be for a minimum of 90% per module.

 The diploma programme provides up to 2 hours academic supervision for the extended essay and other course assignments.